Georgia–South Ossetia border: History

-Internal disagreements led to Georgia leaving the federation in May 1918, followed shortly thereafter by Armenia and Azerbaijan.
-Russia recognised the independence of Georgia via the Treaty of Moscow (1920).
-However, in 1921, with the support of many South Ossetians, the Red Army successfully invaded Georgia.
-It was agreed that Georgia would consist of the former Governorates of Tiflis, Kutaisi and Batumi, plus Sukhum and Zakatal okrugs.
-Partly as a reward for their loyalty to the Soviet cause, the Ossetians in Georgia were to be granted an autonomous oblast.
+Unlike Abkhazia, South Ossetia was never a territorial entity prior to the Soviet era, and it was subsumed into these various administrative divisions.
+Partly as a reward for their loyalty to the Soviet cause, the Ossetians in Georgia were to be granted an autonomous oblast by the Soviets.
 As no South Ossetian polity had hitherto existed a border would have to be drawn from scratch, a difficult proposition given the mixed populations and difficult geography of the area.
 The Georgian and Ossetian revkoms were unable to come to an agreement on the matter, and it was thus referred to the Soviet's Kavbiuro in October 1921.
 The border thus drawn used existing administrative boundaries where possible (i.e. the uyezd and governorate boundaries) or geographic features such as mountain ranges, though ethnographic factors were the major determinant.
 Despite this several Georgian-inhabited villages and towns were included within South Ossetia, most notable Tskhinvali which was designated the South Ossetian capital despite Ossetians being a minority there, as it was the only sizable town in the region that could serve the purpose.
 Its inclusion required that several Georgian villages north of the town ipso facto became part of South Ossetia.
 On the other hand, several Ossetian areas were also left on the 'wrong' side, notably the Kobi area astride the Georgian Military Highway.
 The creation of the South Ossetian Autonomous Oblast was officially proclaimed on 20 April 1922 as a semi-autonomous area within the Georgian Soviet Socialist Republic.
-Georgia was later incorporated along with Armenia and Azerbaijan in the Transcaucasian SFSR within the USSR.
-The Georgian SSR was reconstituted in 1936, incorporating the South Ossetian AO.
-Some South Ossetians remained unhappy at their subordination to Georgia, for example in 1925 there was a failed movement to merge with North Ossetia.
-As elsewhere with the Soviet Union the boundary making is often depicted as a cynical exercise in 'divide and rule', however Arsene Saparov, a scholar who had studied in detail the course of events that led to South Ossetia's creation, has stated that, "the autonomy of South Ossetia was, in the long run, an unsuccessful attempt at conflict resolution by the Bolsheviks, and not the product of deliberate manipulations by Stalin – as is frequently believed.
-The boundaries of the autonomy were not drawn arbitrarily, but were the attempt to implement certain principles (ethnographic, political and ideological) on the ground."

-Map showing the situation in Georgia at the end of 1993, with large parts of South Ossetia under separatist control.